This is a verbatim quote.

 Why am I writing (pseudo-)blogs and why am I engaged in so many different conversations?

 This post has also been inspired by Michelle Hatzel’s post on Virtual Dwellings.
-(Edit: Posting not available offline as per 2019).
+(Edit: Posting not available as per 2019).

 I confess, my very first website was a business website (even discernible as such) – this was in 1997, the golden age of IT, before the dotcom crash – and me an aspiring freelance IT consultant.
 The Y2K version of this (German) site is still available, tagged as archived.